blarney-lang/axi4/README.md

   }
 ```

-Finally, the individual flits carried by the channels are defined as:
+Finally, the individual flits carried by the channels are all in the
+`Bits` class and defined as:

 ```haskell
 -- | Flits carried by AXI4 "AW" write address channel